Liz Watson (netball): Melbourne Vixens

-Since 2014, Watson has played for Melbourne Vixens, initially in the ANZ Championship and later in Suncorp Super Netball.
+Between 2014 and 2023, Watson had played for Melbourne Vixens, initially in the ANZ Championship and later in Super Netball.
 She was called up for the Vixens team after Elissa Kent had to dropout due to pregnancy.
 Watson was a member of the Vixens' teams that won the 2014 ANZ Championship and was subsequently named Vixens' Rookie of the Year.
 In 2017, Watson was a member of the Vixens team that finished the inaugural Suncorp Super Netball regular season as minor premiers.
 She was also named the 2017 Young Star.
-Between 2017 and 2020, Watson was named as the wing attack in the Suncorp Super Netball Team of the Year on four successive occasions.
+Between 2017 and 2020, Watson was named as the wing attack in the Super Netball Team of the Year on four successive occasions.
 In 2017 and 2018 she was also named the Vixens' MVP, winning the Sharelle McMahon Medal.
 In 2020, Watson, alongside Kate Moloney, co-captained Vixens when they finished the season as both minor premiers and overall champions.
 Watson missed the 2021 season due to a long-standing foot injury that needed surgery.
+She successfully returned to play following her injury in the 2022 season.

+Sunshine Coast Lightning

+Following the 2023 season, Watson confirmed her exit from the Melbourne Vixens, having signed a three-year deal with the Sunshine Coast Lightning.
+She debuted for her new club in round one of the 2024 season.